Committee for Medicinal Products for Veterinary Use (CVMP) meeting of 4-6 November 2015

 The documents above will be published on the Agency's website.

-The Committee endorsed the work plans for 2015 for the CVMP Working Parties on Scientific Advice, Safety, Environmental Risk Assessment, Efficacy, Immunologicals, Antimicrobials and Pharmacovigilance as well as for the Joint CHMP/CVMP Quality Working Party and the Joint CVMP/CHMP ad hoc expert group on the application of 3Rs in regulatory testing of medicinal products.
+The Committee endorsed the work plans for 2016 for the CVMP Working Parties on Scientific Advice, Safety, Environmental Risk Assessment, Efficacy, Immunologicals, Antimicrobials and Pharmacovigilance as well as for the Joint CHMP/CVMP Quality Working Party and the ad hoc veterinary expert group on novel therapies (ADVENT).

 The work plans will be published on the Agency's website.